 Darnall Charter School has developed and will continue to refine an instructional program that provides optimal support for our students based on the expectation that students will develop skills and abilities that will prepare them for college and the workforce.
-Our instructional program is based on the CCSS and is evolving to more fully address 21st Century proficiencies and integrate blended learning.
+Using early identification, consistent progress monitoring, and through differentiated materials, instructional and learning strategies, and the use of adaptive software, the learning needs of individual students are supported.
 Our program is built on the premise that learning occurs best in supportive learning environments that foster active engagement.

 - Project-based learning